Local Elections Cancelled: No Poll in 2025

 Voters will not be going to the polls this year as the government has cancelled the Norfolk County Council elections.

-The government has cancelled the Norfolk County Council elections scheduled for May 2025 in order to focus on its planned streamlining of local government.
-The current Conservative administration elected in 2021 will therefore be granted at least an extra year in power, making decisions on local issues without a proper democratic mandate.
-New elections are planned for 2026, but it is believed that the reorganisation may be unlikely to have finished by then, so we could be looking at 2027 for the next vote on our local councillors; so potentially two years of suspended democracy.
+Many voters in will not be going to the polls this year as the government has cancelled the Norfolk County Council elections scheduled for May 2025 in order to focus on its planned streamlining of local government.
+The current county councillors, elected in 2021, will therefore be granted at least an extra year in power, and will continue to make decisions on local issues while negotiations take place over the new shape of local government in Norfolk.

 Steff Aquarone, Lib Dem MP in North Norfolk said: